- 17 Nov 2023

 Formulas, especially time-based formulas that include the NOW()

-function, can be very taxing on large bases.
+function can be taxing on large bases.

-Remove any unneeded formula fields
+Remove any unnecessary formula fields.

 Base schema

-The base ID that is impacted by performance issues
+The base ID impacted by performance issues.

 FAQs